suphamster/lada/README.md

 If your card has at least 4-6GB of VRAM then it should work out of the box.

 The CPU is used for re-encoding the restored video so shouldn't be too slow either.
 The app uses a lot of RAM for buffering to increase throughput.
-For 1080p content you should be fine with 16GB RAM (general recommendation, this can be lowered by fine-tuning some params in the code though).
+For 1080p content you should be fine with 6-8GB RAM, 4K will need more.
+This could be lowered by fine-tuning some knowbs in the code if you're that low on RAM.

 Technically running the app on your CPU is also supported where *supported* is defined as: It will not crash but processing will be so slow you wish you haven't given it a try.